AlrxDaley/battleships/README.md

 -  If I reuse a location that was a hit on the computer ship, it says miss and turns the location blue.
 Should say you’ve already guessed that location

 ### Validator Testing
+---
 - PEP8
     - Only error was E501 (Line too long)

 ## Deployment
+---
 This Project was deployed using code institutes mock terminal for heroku.
+- Steps for deployment:
+    - Fork or clone repository
+    - Create a new Herokuy app
+    - Set the buildpacks to 'python' and 'nodeJS' in that order
+    - link the Heroku app to the repository
+    - Click deploy

+## Credits
+---
+- Code insitute for deployment terminal
+- Wikipedia for the details on the battleship game